Nagoya Castle / 名古屋城 (Aichi)

 Unique Local Experiences

-Hori River is a man-made canal flowing through Nagoya which was excavated by samurai retainer, Fukushima Masanori, as a route to ferry the stone and timber used to build Nagoya Castle.
-Originally there was no river for ships to pass through the city, so Fukushima gathered a sizeable workforce to carry out the task of connecting Nagoya Castle to the seashore in Atsuta ward.
-Upon Hori River’s completion, it became possible to transport the goods the townspeople needed for everyday life and significantly contributed to the vitalization of the region as well as the advancement of monozukuri (making of things) industries.
-A statue of Fukushima Masanori was erected on the bank of Hori River in honor of his achievements.
+Horikawa [Hori River] is a man-made canal flowing through the city of Nagoya which was unified under Fukushima Masanori, as a route to ferry the stone and lumber used to build Nagoya Castle.
+There was no river for ships to pass through the city originally, so Fukushima Masanori gathered a sizable workforce to carry out the task of connecting Nagoya Castle to the seashore in Atsuta Ward.
+The completion of Horikawa [Hori River], made the transportation of the goods to the townspeople needed for everyday life and significantly contributed to the vitalization of the region as well as the advancement of "monozukuri” [manufacturing] industries possible.
+A statue of Fukushima Masanori stands on the bank of Horikawa [Hori River] in honor of his achievements today.

 Unique Local Experiences